shaban/quicky/specs/parsing.md

 ```
 //N is a VDOM Node
 type N struct {
-	//N is the XMLName.Local os the Tag
+	//N is the XMLName.Local of the Tag
 	N string
 	//A is an array of pointers to Attribute Nodes,
 	//T stands for Tuple